 Would you rather sit in a cold, unpleasant waiting room or a soothing, calm environment?
 The look and feel of a patient’s surroundings could significantly impact the overall well-being and health of the patient, including their family members or loved ones.
 Here are a few ways to brighten up the environment:

 ● Play around with plants and nature.
 Plants are known to have multiple benefits including boosting mood and productivity.
 There are several medicinal plants like tulsi, mint, and catnip that provide health benefits to the human body as well.

 ● Make use of artwork and colours.
 Earthy colours and wooden furniture creates a calming effect on a patient’s mind, body, and soul.
 Wall murals are also known to trick minds into thinking the room has more space.
 Do not just pick any mural though; certain murals make walls look like a piece of art, which is what you should go for.

 ● A few types of designs you could consider to create a welcoming environment would be minimalistic or Scandinavian designs.

 ● Make use of comfortable furniture such as sofas and coffee tables.

 3. Design An Area For The Little Ones

 Waiting rooms are not just for adults – kids come by as well.
 They are often scared to go to hospitals, making it a hard time for their parents as well.
 A standard room design may work for adults, but it could be terrifying for young ones.
-Dedicate a special area as a play zone for kids and include toys that are easy to clean, a shelf full of books to read, and a couple of coloring pencils or crayons for them to draw.
-Aside from giving the kids activities to do, the play zone’s environment should be bright and colorful.
+Dedicate a special area as a play zone for kids and include toys that are easy to clean, a shelf full of books to read, and a couple of colouring pencils or crayons for them to draw.
+Aside from giving the kids activities to do, the play zone’s environment should be bright and colourful.
 Choose wall murals that reflect a cheerful pattern, so when the kids look at it, they instantly feel at ease and comfortable.